diffix/desktop/docs/operation.md

 The combined view displays suppressed bins.
 The `Count (anonymized)` column is left blank for suppressed bins.

-The combined view let's you examine precisely the distortion and suppression.
+The combined view lets you examine precisely the distortion and suppression.
 The anonymized data can be sorted by each column.
 Sorting by `Count (original)` shows the ascending suppressed bins first, and so is useful for examining what has been suppressed.
 Sorting by `Distortion` descending shows the bins with the most error first, and so is useful for examining which bins have high distortion.

 ### What is safe to release